Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/fido2-auth-tokens.md

 On a FIDO2 version 2.1 YubiKey, the PinToken can only be used to perform MakeCredential and GetAssertion.
-Furthermore, it can be expired, and in fact, it can be used to build an AuthParam that will authenticate only only call to one command.
+Furthermore, it can be expired, and in fact, it can be used to build an AuthParam that will authenticate only call to one command.

 ### PinUvAuthToken